Skip to main content

 Analcime, a zeolite, is often considered to belong to the feldspathoid family.
 Other important feldspathoids include leucite, nepheline, sodalite, and lazurite.
 Leucite is a rare mineral found in K-rich volcanic rocks.
 It is unknown in plutonic, metamorphic, or sedimentary rocks.
 Nepheline is a common mineral in syenite and other silica-poor volcanic or plutonic igneous rocks.
 Leucite and nepheline are usually associated with K-feldspar.
 Sodalite crystallizes from alkali-rich magmas and is also found in some metamorphosed carbonate rocks.
 Analcime also can crystallize from a magma, but it more commonly forms as a secondary mineral in vugs, cracks, or veins.
 Occasionally it is found as a secondary mineral in sandstones or tuffs.
 When it crystallizes from a magma, it is typically associated with olivine, leucite, and perhaps sodalite.
 When it is secondary, other low-temperature minerals, including zeolites or prehnite, often accompany it.

-This page titled 6.4.4: Feldspathoids is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.4: Feldspathoids is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?